praveenweb/apple-health-ai-assistant/README.md

 This should open up your browser (or print a browser URL) for opening up your console.
 It’ll typically be something like: [https://console.hasura.io/local?engine=localhost:3280&promptql=localhost:3282](https://console.hasura.io/local?engine=localhost:3280&promptql=localhost:3282)

 Head over to the console and say hi to your AI!

+**Note**: You get $10 worth of free credits to try out queries.
+Once that is over, you can configure your own LLM API key from Anthropic or OpenAI.
+Read [PromptQL docs](https://promptql.hasura.io) for more information.

 ```
 > Hi, what can you do for me?